 Q: Who develops QIs?
 Will some of these be provided by the BOC or are they things that we, as individual practitioners, develop and implement?

-A: QIs could be developed by anyone, but the BOC plans to have “canned” QI projects available to Athletic Trainers.
+A: QIs could be developed by anyone, but the BOC plans to have “canned” QI projects available to ATs.
 This is also a space where BOC Approved Providers could be involved.

 Q: How would we report the QI component?

 Q: Does every QI have to have a quantitative component, or can it be qualitative?

 A: While the logistics of a QI have not been determined, typically QI can use quantitative and/or qualitative data.